ethereum/ethereum-org-website/src/content/glossary/index.md

 ### application programming interface

-An API is a set of definitions and protocols for building and integrating application software.
-API stands for application programming interface.
+An Application Programming Interface (API) is a set of definitions for how to use a piece of software.
+An API sits between an application and a web server, and facilitates the transfer of data between them.

 ### application binary interface (ABI) {#abi}